TadasGliadkovskis/IoTAlpha/README.md

 # IoTAlpha
 IoT module alpha CA2

-Master doesn't have files due to merge conflict on "rodions" branch
+Master doesn't have all files due to merge conflict on "rodions" branch

 - Tadas Gliadkovskis (D00229061)